 The Find Large Files process was more delicate.
 I had to specify the minimum file size and the time frame.
 I choose 40 MB and 50 days.
 I wanted to find large, unused files from a long time ago.
 I wasn’t disappointed.
 A whole host of files in a vast structure of folders appeared.
 Here I had to be careful: some of the files might still to be valuable.
 There were obvious old softwares I could erase, random user and computer files, and history in the form of downloads, support folders, desktop files and user profile features.

 I had to carefully search through the files for things my mom might want to keep.
-Brochure designs from 2011, old childhood itunes videos, etc. I kept clicking on the files hoping they would appear on the computer so I could check their relevancy.
+Brochure designs from 2011, old childhood iTunes videos, etc. I kept clicking on the files hoping they would appear on the computer so I could check their relevance.
 Then I clicked DriveSlim, which deletes the files.
 The deleted files in the interface showed up red.
 A few icons and files disappeared from the messy desktop.

-Now, the great part about Drive Genius is that it automates these processes; you don’t have to worry about manually scanning the hard drive every week.
+Now, the great part about Drive Genius is that it automates these processes through DrivePulse; you don’t have to worry about manually scanning the hard drive every week.
 But I wanted to go into the Drive Genius interface and see what I could do.
 The features on this software seemed too easy: the software runs and suddenly some complex process gets finished under your nose.
-Then it’s hard to distinguish what happened to your hard drive afterwards.

 A few hours later, the Malware Scan had run through over 500,000 files and counting.
 A whole two pages of individual malware files had come up; scary stuff.
 I showed my mom.
 She was under the impression that Mac computers don’t get malware, but computer professionals know the latest trend of malware made for Macs.
-Check out this new blog for more information on Mac computers and malware.
+Check out this blog for more information on Mac computers and malware.

 In a few days, I’ll ask my mom if her computer seems faster.
 For the time being, I’m content with the diagnostics tests I’ve run and the changes I’ve made with Drive Genius.
 The software prevents hard drive problems before they happen, that’s for certain.
 The features seem almost too easy, too streamlined.
-The rebuild and repair features, the checking through your files for errors, the automated DrivePulse.
+The malware scan and repair features, the checking through your files for errors, the automated DrivePulse.
 All of these features are designed with ease of use in mind to keep your hard drive running smoothly.